-The Authority notes that there are no electricity costs for this scheme.
+For the Draft Report, the Authority noted that there are no electricity costs for this scheme.

 Item 4: Other - Materials and Contractors

 Materials and contractor costs are based on the quantities required in the work instructions for the scheme.
 SunWater advised that the unit cost of materials and contractors are based on current unit costs, with adjustments made where those costs are expected to change in real terms.
 Materials and contractors costs are direct costs associated with operations, corrective and preventive maintenance activities.